 There are three types of EDO and SDRAM DIMM modules: x4, x8 and x16.
-If you are using the x4 type, you can populate the DIMM slots with either 4 single-sided memories or 2 double-sided memories.
-For memory configurations of 512 MB EDO DIMMs or higher, it is recommended to use x8 or x16 type of memory.
+If you are using the x4 type, you can populate the DIMM slots with either 4 single-sided memory modules or 2 double-sided memory modules.
+For memory configurations of 512 MB EDO DIMMs or higher, it is recommended to use the x8 or x16 type of memory.
+It is not recommended to mix EDO DIMM modules with SDRAM DIMM modules.